yinnyC/Lunch-Chat/README.md

 # Dayls-team-project | Lunch meet for recruiters/ job seekers

+Lunch Meet is a video-conferencing networking platform.
 This project is a website that allow jobseekers and recruiters to have a chance to understand more about each other.

 ## Thechnologies: